 If you are younger and your skin is oily and acne prone, you may want to go with Plan A. You can get some good drugstore acne products, and then get some peels and microdermabrasion treatments to un-clog and clean your pores.

-If your skin is more mature and drier, then you may want some higher-quality skin care products to hydrate, protect, and repair it.
+If your skin is more mature and drier, then you may want some higher quality anti-aging skin care products to hydrate, protect, and repair it.
 And you’d have a bit of money left over for a light peel or microdermabrasion to help with fine lines and restore some glow.
 Save it for a special occasion when you want to treat yourself or look especially good.

 Under $1,000 – Getting Started for Less than $1,000